Master of Science (M.S.) Major in Data Analytics and Information Systems (Thesis Option)

 Grade Mode: Credit/No Credit

-CIS 5318.
-Information Technology in the Digital Economy.
+ISAN 5318.
+Information Technology in Digital Economy.

-Provides an understanding of the issues involved in the strategic management of the information assets of organizations.
-Examines the issues and challenges that users face within the Information Technology (IT) management arena as part of a firm’s business and IT strategy.
-Focus is on managerial rather than technical issues.
+This course provides an understanding of the issues in managing organizations' information assets.
+The course examines users' issues and challenges within the Information Technology (IT) management arena as part of a firm's business and IT strategy.
+The course provides frameworks and management principles that current or aspiring managers can employ with the challenges of implementing rapidly advancing technology.
+The focus is on managerial rather than technical issues.
 Prerequisite: B A 5351 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.